FreeCAD/lens-docs/content/docs/key-concepts/share-links/index.md

 ---
 id: share-links
-title: Share Links
+title: Share links
 description: Learn about share links and their settings
-tags:
-  - share
-  - concepts
-sidebar_position: 2
+weight: 3
 ---

 A share link is a way to make a model accessible to other users under certain conditions.
 You can create as many share links per model as you like.
-All share links have unique URLs, such as https://lens.ondsel.com/share/672a106ce0f5e61b6639594f.
+All share links have unique URLs, such as `https://lens.ondsel.com/share/672a106ce0f5e61b6639594f`.

-## Toggling Share Links
+## Toggling share links

 You can toggle a share link to disable it without actually destroying it.
 The switch is at the top of the sahre link settings dialog.

-## Mandatory Fields
+## Mandatory fields

 When you create a new share link, Lens requires you to fill in two fields: